crebier-corentin/streamrunners/README.md

 The server uses nginx with a reverse proxy to the node server (configuration is `/etc/nginx/sites-available/default`).
 Nginx takes care of static assets (`/public/`) and of https (using [certbot](https://certbot.eff.org/)) and http2.

+You can use the `update.sh` script to update the site from the git repo.
+It will take care of migration, dependencies, building and restarting.
+(Including clearing cloudflare's cache.)

 ### Cron
 The vps has an hourly databse backup script (located in `/etc/cron.hourly/`).
 The dumps are saved to `/root/mysql-backup/`.
 Backups older than 3 days are automatically deleted.
 The vps restarts the node server hourly (used as a workaround for a strange deadlock issue.)
 It's accessible with `crontab -e`.